Ma-Nu-El/sit/README.md

     repositories+=($1)
     }

-<a id="org1942b7e"></a>

-### git status part
+1.  git status part

     Next thing is to collect the output of `git status` performed in every single repo and display that collected info in just one message.
 The info of that message should contain the repo location followed by the actual output of that `git status` command performed in that repo.
 And repeat for every repo location.

         yourRepo1/
         - changes not staged for commit
         - blah blah balh

         yourRepo1/
         - changes not staged for commit
         - blah blah balh

-<a id="orgdee495c"></a>

-### git commit part
+2.  git commit part

     Here's when you need more flexibility.
 There are usually two
     scenarios:

     -   you want to commit everything at once, sharing the commit message.
     -   you've made changes related to different things and you need different commit messages.

     For the first option, the algorithm to commit should be the same as the `git status` algorithm, except that now you have to input a commit message shared for every repo.

     For the second option, you just `cd` into every repo and `commit` using your appropriate message, just as we've always done.

-<a id="org2aa049a"></a>

-### git push part
+3.  git push part

     Since I don't have the same repos across different machines, the pulling is not the same process as committing and pushing.
 So for the moment no implementation for pushing.
 But if I wanted, the algorithm should be very much like the commit and push part.